Manila

 When we asked people living in Manila what life is like and how people spend their time, they said:

 "Life for expats and digital nomads in Manila is generally quite enjoyable.
 The city is vibrant and full of life, with plenty of opportunities for socializing and networking.
 The cost of living is relatively low, making it an attractive destination for those looking to stretch their budget.
 The city is also well-connected, with a reliable public transportation system and plenty of options for getting around.
 The climate is tropical, with hot and humid summers and mild winters.
 The people are friendly and welcoming, making it easy to settle in and make friends.
-Overall, Manila is an excellent destination for expats and digital nomads looking for an exciting and affordable place to live," remarked one expat living in Manila, Philippines.
+Overall, Manila is an excellent destination for expats and digital nomads looking for an exciting and affordable place to live," said one expat in Manila.

 What do expats in Manila appreciate most about the local culture?

 "Expats in Manila appreciate the friendly and welcoming nature of the local people.
 They also enjoy the vibrant culture, with its colorful festivals, delicious cuisine, and lively music.
 The city's rich history and diverse architecture are also a source of fascination for many expats.
-Additionally, the city's tropical climate and stunning beaches make it a great place to relax and enjoy the outdoors," remarked one expat who made the move to Manila.
+Additionally, the city's tropical climate and stunning beaches make it a great place to relax and enjoy the outdoors," said one expat who made the move to Manila.

 What do expats find most challenging?

 "Expats in Manila often find the traffic and pollution to be the most challenging aspects of the local culture.
 Additionally, the language barrier can be difficult to overcome, as English is not widely spoken in the Philippines.
 Furthermore, the cultural norms and expectations can be difficult to adjust to, as they are quite different from those of many Western countries.
-Finally, the cost of living in Manila can be quite high, making it difficult for expats to find affordable housing and other necessities," wrote a member in Manila.
+Finally, the cost of living in Manila can be quite high, making it difficult for expats to find affordable housing and other necessities," wrote one member in Manila.

 Is there a lot of crime in Manila?